 Eritrea does not recognise dual nationality.
 This may limit the ability of the Australian Government to provide consular assistance to Australian/Eritrean dual nationals who are arrested or detained.

 Australian males who hold Eritrean citizenship may be required to undertake military service upon their return to Eritrea.
+Dual nationals entering Eritrea on an Eritrean identity card rather than an Eritrean passport will require an exit visa from the Immigration Office in Asmara to leave the country.
 Prior to travel, Eritrean/Australian dual nationals should seek advice from the nearest Embassy or Consulate of Eritrea.

 Our Dual nationals page provides further information.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.